withaspirit/Sample-CRUD-Backend/README.md

 * `QUIT` - exit the application

-Note that the `UPDATE` command is currently limited to updating one value on one item at a time.
+Note that the `UPDATE` command is limited to updating one value on one item at a time.

 ## Design